joshdcuneo/mern-docker-starter/README.md

 # Copies the yarn.lock file to the container
 COPY yarn.lock /app/client/
-# Copies the package.json and package-lock.json files to the container
+# Copies the package.json to the container
 COPY package*.json /app/client/

-# Installs the client dependencies from npm
+# Installs the client dependencies
-RUN npm install
+RUN yarn install

 # Copies the files from the client directory to the container
 COPY . /app/client/

 # Runs the client
-CMD ["npm", "start"]
+CMD ["yarn", "start"]
 ```

 And create a .dockerignore file: